Ivo-Balbaert/The_Way_to_Jai/book/29_Interacting with C.md

 size_of_state :: () -> s32 #foreign lz4 "LZ4_sizeofState";
 ```

-Linking to a system-library is also done with:
+Linking to a system-library is done with:
 `#system_library "d3d11";`

+For an example of how to build a dynamic library from Jai source code and call it from another Jai file, see § 30.13.

 ## 29.4 Converting a C header (.h) file
 The steps are: